-We offer a lively and collaborative research environment and a strong international research profile.
-The department, founded in 1954, is especially competitive in the areas of cultural sociology, demography, ethnicity and migration, gender, family sociology, political sociology, social policy regimes, social networks, and social stratification.
+We offer a lively and collaborative research environment and maintain a strong international research profile.
+The department, founded in 1954, is particularly competitive in the areas of cultural sociology, demography, ethnicity and migration, gender, family sociology, political sociology, social policy regimes, social networks, and social stratification.

 In this year's edition of the QS World University Ranking, sociology at Stockholm University has been placed 56th.
 We are thus the best in Sweden and second best in the Nordic region.